mbhani/ExData_Plotting1/README.md

 [Link to my Coursera Exploratory Data Analysis repository](https://github.com/mbhani/Coursera_Exploratory_Data_Analysis_Course)

 ## Important:
-all R scripts in this project assumed that you have downloaded and stored the dataset text file into your working directory under:
+all R scripts in this project assumes that you have created *"./data/"* folder inside your working directory and that you have downloaded and stored the data set text file *"household_power_consumption.txt"* into your data directory inside your working directory as shown below:
-"./data/household_power_consumption.txt"

-where the "~/data/" folder is in your working directory , which is same directory where all the scripts are stored.
+*"~/data/household_power_consumption.txt"*

 # Course Project 1